 Steve concentrates his practice in litigation involving bankruptcy, creditors' rights, title disputes and real estate.
 He frequently represents debtors, creditors, and other parties in bankruptcy cases in various industries, including telecommunications, retail, financial services, real estate, insurance and consumer credit.
 He also regularly represents title insurance companies in protecting the interests of owners and lenders in cases involving lien priority disputes, easements, equitable subrogation, reformation of deeds and deeds of trust, and other title-related actions in state and federal courts at the trial and appellate levels.

 Serving as Co-Chair of the Bankruptcy and Creditors' Rights Group and Chair of the Title Dispute Resolution Group at Shulman Rogers, Steve's accomplishments have also led to prominence outside the firm.
-He is currently the President of the Bankruptcy Bar Association of the District of Maryland.
+He is the Past-President of the Bankruptcy Bar Association of the District of Maryland.
 Steve also devotes time to educational programs, and recently acted as a panelist at the 2015 Advanced Bankruptcy Institute.
 He has also been awarded a top AV rating from Martindale-Hubbell and has repeatedly been named to Maryland SuperLawyers.

 Recent representative matters include: